alpinelinux/awall/README.md

 * Filter rules
 * Policy rules
-* Packet Logging rules
+* Packet logging rules
 * NAT rules
+* Packet marking rules
-* Packet Marking rules
+* Packet classification rules
+* TTL adjustment rules
-* Transparent Proxy rules
+* Transparent proxy rules
-* MSS Clamping rules
+* MSS clamping rules
-* Connection Tracking Bypass rules
+* Connection tracking bypass rules

 All rule objects can have the **in** and **out** attributes referring to [zones](#zone) as described in the previous section.
 In addition,